-If you’ve somehow let this classic beginner board game pass you by, its Tabletop Simulator mod streamlines the game’s setup and scoring, making it easy to jump into.
+If you’ve somehow let this classic pass you by, its Tabletop Simulator mod streamlines the game’s setup and scoring, making it easy to jump into.
 The mod includes the board game’s expansion for up to six people and the option to automatically generate a random board layout, as well as a custom themed table to play on to boot.

 15. Merchants & Marauders